-Skull films should be interpreted wherever possible by a doctor with specialised training and/or considerable experience in interpreting such films.
+Skull films should be interpreted wherever possible by a doctor with specialist radiological training and/or considerable experience in interpreting such films.
 In untrained hands approximately 10% of bony abnormalities are not recognised.
-The absence of a fracture on a skull film does not rule out the possibility of an operable intracranial haematoma in head injured patients, which is why CT scanning is the investigation recommended in significant head injuries.
+The absence of a fracture on a skull film does not rule out the possibility of an operable intracranial haematoma in head-injured patients, which is why CT scanning is the investigation recommended in significant head injuries.
 All such findings must be taken in the context of the clinical condition of the patient.

 Head injury: assessment and early management; NICE Clinical Guideline (January 2014, updated September 2019)

 Mastrangelo M, Midulla F; Minor Head Trauma in the Pediatric Emergency Department: Decision Making Nodes.
 Curr Pediatr Rev. 201713(2):92-99. doi: 10.2174/1573396313666170404113214.